 Because cocaine is such a short-acting drug, heavy users may inject it or smoke it repeatedly every 10 to 15 minutes.

 Cocaine use during pregnancy Cocaine Alcohol and illicit drugs are toxic to the placenta and developing fetus and can cause congenital syndromes and withdrawal symptoms.
 Prescription drugs also may have adverse effects on the fetus... read more can adversely affect the fetus; the rate of placental abruption Placental Abruption (Abruptio Placentae) Placental abruption (abruptio placentae) is premature separation of the placenta from the uterus, usually after 20 weeks gestation.
 It can be an obstetric emergency.
 Manifestations may include... read more and spontaneous abortion Spontaneous Abortion Spontaneous abortion is pregnancy loss before 20 weeks gestation.
-Threatened abortion is vaginal bleeding without cervical dilation before 20 weeks in a confirmed viable intrauterine pregnancy... read more is higher.
+Diagnosis is by pelvic examination, measurement of beta subunit of human chorionic gonadotropin, and ultrasonography.
+Treatment... read more is higher.

 Symptoms and Signs of Intoxication